LukePappa/Ourism/p.md

 Everything that exists subjectively experiences a timeline wherein it comes to recognize Divine Love as the only reality.
-Such clarity of perception belongs to the pure of heart, and the pure of heart are those who do not impose misery upon themselves.
+Such clarity of perception belongs to the pure of heart.